ligato/docs/docs/plugins/vpp-plugins.md

 /vnf-agent/<label>/vpp/status/v2/interface/errors/<name>
 ```

-The interface status is read-only and published only by the VPP agent.

-Data provided by interface status:

-  * identification - logical and internal name, software interface index, interface type
-  * administrative and operational status
-  * physical address, MTU value
-  * used duplex
-  * statistics (received, transmitted or dropped packets, bytes, error count, etc.)

 ---

 **Interface Status Usage**

-To read status data, use any tool with access to a given database (**etcdctl** or **agentctl** for etcd, **redis-cli** for Redis, **boltbrowser** for BoltDB).
+To read status data, use any tool with access to a given database. etcdctl and agentctl to access etcd; redis-cli to access Redis; boltbrowser to access BoltDB).

-Use this `agentctl` command to read interface status for all interfaces:
+Use `agentctl kvdb list` to read interface status for all interfaces:
 ```
 agentctl kvdb list /vnf-agent/vpp1/vpp/status/v2/interface/
 ```

-Specific interfaces can be identified by appending their name to the end of the key.
-Use these `agentctl` commands to read the status of the loop1 and memif1 interfaces respectively:
+You can specify a particular interface by appending its name to the end of the key.

+Use `agentctl kvdb list` to read interface status of the `loop1`: and `memif11 interfaces respectively:
 ```
 agentctl kvdb list /vnf-agent/vpp1/vpp/status/v2/interface/loop1 agentctl kvdb list /vnf-agent/vpp1/vpp/status/v2/interface/memif1
 ```
 !!! note
     Do not forget to enable status in the conf file.
-Otherwise, status will not be published to the KV data store or database.
+Otherwise, the VPP agent will not publish interface status to the KV data store or database.

 ---

 ## L2 Plugin

-The L2 plugin is used to configure VPP link-layer configuration items, notably bridge domains, forwarding tables (FIBs) and VPP cross connects.
+Use the L2 plugin to program VPP L2 bridge domains, L2 forwarding tables (FIBs), and VPP L2 cross connects. he [interface plugin][interface-plugin-guide].

 ### Bridge Domains

-The L2 bridge domain (BD) is a set of interfaces that belong to the same flooding or broadcast domain.
-Every BD contains several attributes including MAC learning, unicast forwarding, flooding, and an ARP termination table, which all can be enabled or disabled.
-The BD is identified by a unique ID, which is managed by the plugin and cannot be externally configured.
+A L2 bridge domain (BD) is a set of interfaces that belong to the same flooding or broadcast domain.
+Every BD contains several attributes including MAC learning, unicast forwarding, flooding, and an ARP termination table, that you can enable or disable.

+The L2 plugin identifies a BD by a unique internal ID.
+You cannot configure this value.

 **References:**

 - [BD proto][bd-proto]
 - [BD model][bd-model]

-The BD proto consists of the standard bridge domain configuration parameters including forwarding, learning, assigned interfaces and an ARP termination table.
-BD interfaces are only referenced.
+The BD proto consists of the standard bridge domain configuration parameters including forwarding, learning, assigned interfaces, and an ARP termination table.

-The configuration of the interface is handled by the interface plugin.
-Every referenced interface also contains the bridge domain-specific fields consisting of a bridged virtual interface (BVI) and a split horizon group.
+The interface plugin handles interface configuration.
+Every referenced interface contains BD-specific fields consisting of a bridged virtual interface (BVI), and a split horizon group.

 !!!
 Note
-    Only one BVI is allowed per bridge domain.

-The mandatory field for the BD is a logical name.
-This logical name can be used as a reference for other configuration types, that are configured as part of the specific BD.
+    A bridge domain can only have one BVI.

+A BD configuration requires a `name` field.
+Other configuration types, such as L2 FIBs, use the `name` to reference the BD.

-The BD index can be obtained using the standard retrieval methods such as etcdctl get, REST, and agentctl and VPP CLI.
-Note this value is informative only, since it cannot be changed, set or referenced.
+You can obtain the BD index using etcdctl, REST, agentctl, and VPP CLI.
+This value is informative only.
+You cannot change, set or reference it.

 ---